 The initial model from the survey contains 4 factors and 25 items.
 The reliability and validity of the model's constructs were evaluated using CFA in AMOS.
 Maximum likelihood estimation was utilized for the analysis.

-The initial specification of the model returned a normed X^2 of 6.300 at the .000 level of significance indicating that the fit of the model can be improved.
+The initial specification of the model returned a normed X^2 of 6.300 at the .000 level of significance indicating that the fit of the model can be improved, as indicated in Table 2, Appendix.